klojang4j/klojang-check/README.md

 Guava's [Preconditions](https://guava.dev/releases/19.0/api/docs/com/google/common/base/Preconditions.html)
 class or
 Apache's [Validate](https://commons.apache.org/proper/commons-lang/apidocs/org/apache/commons/lang3/Validate.html)
 class, which serve a similar purpose.
-It provides you with a template in which you can embed your own checks.
+It lets you lay out a template in which you can embed your own checks.
 In addition, it comes with a large set of predefined checks on values of various types.
 These checks are associated with short, informative error messages, so you don't have to invent them yourselves.